Tutorial: projector approach to master equations for open quantum systems: Particular case 2: Bath decays faster than interaction rate (Born-Markov master equation, sideband cooling adiabatic elimination)

-and where curly brackets denote the anticommutator.
-For convenience, we will work in the interaction picture with respect to the free mechanical Hamiltonian $\hbar\Omega_m\hat{b}^\dagger\hat{b}$, where the system and interaction Liouvillians reduce to
+in terms of the Lindblad dissipator defined in Eq.~\eqref{Lindbladdef}.
+For convenience, we will work in a frame where the mechanical degrees of freedom rotate at the mechanical frequency (i.e., a frame defined by the time-dependent unitary $\exp[-i\Omega_m t\hat{b}^\dagger\hat{b}])$, where the system and interaction Liouvillians reduce to

-It is well known in optomechanics~\cite{AspelmeyerRMP2014} that, under certain conditions, the cavity mode can be used to cool the mechanical mode way below the temperature of its surrounding environment, $T$.
+It is well known in optomechanics~\cite{AspelmeyerRMP2014} that, under certain conditions, the cavity mode can be used to cool the mechanical mode well below the temperature of its surrounding environment, $T$.
 One regime where this occurs is the regime $\kappa,\Omega_m \gg \gamma_m,g$, which will be our regime of interest.
 Since the cavity decay $\kappa$ is very fast, the full dynamics must be well approximated by their projection onto the cavity steady state, namely its vacuum state.
-Hence, the cavity can be adiabatically eliminated.
-However, the ``AMO adiabatic elimination'' studied in Sec.~\ref{SecAMOAE} is not adequate, as another frequency scale of the Liouvillian, namely $\Omega_m$, can -- and should, as we will see below -- be comparable to or larger than $\kappa$.
-We must thus use the perturbative expansion of the present section.
-Here, the large parameter $\xi$ represents both the mechanical frequency $\Omega_m$ and the cavity linewidth $\kappa$, which are the dominant energy scales of the problem.
+Hence, the cavity can be adiabatically eliminated using Eq.~\eqref{finalAEOM}.
+Note that this procedure can be different from the ``AMO adiabatic elimination'' studied in Sec.~\ref{SecAMOAE}, which similarly to the Brownian master equation in Sec.~\ref{SecBrownian} assumes the bath to be faster than all other timescales.